Sales Invoice vs Official Receipt: What Should Your Business Use

 Proof of transaction

-Businesses should now use invoices as proof of their sales, regardless of whether customers pay in cash or credit.
+Under the EOPT Act, businesses must use invoices as proof of their sales, regardless of whether customers pay in cash or on credit.
 If the customer pays in credit, meaning the business collects the payment later, business owners should not issue a second invoice upon collection.

 Instead, businesses can issue an official receipt as proof or acknowledgment of payment once the customer settles their outstanding balance.